josep-pujol/learning_dcd-task-list/README.md

 # Work Force Management (Part 1)

 [![Build Status](https://travis-ci.com/josep-pujol/learning_dcd-workforce-management.svg?token=mpvYNnPLPqbCpUvpUExD&branch=master)](https://travis-ci.com/josep-pujol/learning_dcd-workforce-management)

 This repo contains a solution code for the milestone project of the *Data Centric Development* module at Code Institute.

 Consists on a "Tasks List" application in which users can store and manage tasks.
-This is the first part of a bigger project which will use this app for groups of users etc. that will be the final project at Code Institute.
+This is the first part of a bigger project which will use this app for multiple users, groups of users etc. that will be the final project at Code Institute.

 A demo of the app can be viewed [HERE](https://dcd-workforce-management.herokuapp.com/)